 - Notification of Award: the student will receive a Notification of Award with the application forms that must be completed and submitted to the Financial Aid Office.
 Direct Loan applicants must complete a master promissory note and the electronic entrance counseling at StudentLoans.gov .

-Students who apply for the first time must submit the following documents at the Financial Aid Office:
+Students who apply for the first time must submit the following documents at the Financial Aid Office one week prior to enrollment:

 - Copy of your Social Security card